sbenhaim/mpls/README.md

 (defer (.newDefault patcher 200 200 "button" nil))
 ```

-You'll notice that defer returns `nil`.
+You'll notice that defer always returns `nil`.
 That's because the work is done asynchronously.
 If you want to do something with your new button, well, you'll need to use callbacks.

 Just kidding!!!

-Use `defer-sync`, which will wait for your action to complete and return the result.
+Use `defer-sync`, which will block until your action completes and return the result.
 ```clj
 ;; Notice the return value
 (defer-sync (.newDefault patcher 200 200 "button" nil))